-NAME (printed and signed) The overall rating will serve as the basis for raises (if available) and post-tenure review.
-Thirty percent shall be distributed among the categories as determined by the Department Chair and the faculty member.
-When establishing the 30% allocation, the Department Chair and faculty member will consider the requirements of external accrediting agencies or other factors specific to the Department and/or College.
-This may affect the overall weights and therefore final rating.
-Department-specific criteria are available in Section IV.
-SECTION IV - GUIDELINES FOR FACULTY EVALUATION AND REVIEW Mid-year hires should be evaluated on the performance of the spring semester.
-For lecturers and senior lecturers, the minimum percentages should be 90% teaching, with the other 10% determined by other duties assigned and/or the goals of last year's evaluation.
-For clinical educators and senior clinical educators, the minimum percentages should be 50% teaching, with the other 50% determined by other duties assigned and/or the goals of last year's evaluation.
+NAME (printed and signed)

+The overall rating will serve as the basis for raises (if available) and post-tent.
+Thirty percent shall be distributed among the categories as determined by the Chair and the faculty member.
+When establishing the 30% allocation, the Deand faculty member will consider the requirements of external accrediting agractors specific to the Department and/or College.
+This may affect the overatherefore final rating.
+Department-specific criteria are available in Section I e Department epartment Chair gencies or other all weights and

 Department Chairs shall submit a copy of this form to the Dean.

-I. TEACHING (Weight 50% +%) A. Instructional DeliveryB.
-Academic Mentorship/Advising 1.
-Faculty goals/accomplishments 2.
-Chair's response and rating: Exceeds expectations Meets expectations Fails to meet expectations II.
-SCHOLARSHIP (Weight 10% +%) A. Research/Performance/Editorial WorkB.
+I. TEACHING (Weight 50% +%)

+A. Instructional DeliveryB.
+Academic Mentorship/Advising

+1. Faculty goals/accomplishments

+2. Chair's response and rating:

+Mee ds expectations ets expectations eet expectations

+II.
+SCHOLARSHIP (Weight 10% +%)

+A. Research/Performance/Editorial WorkB.
 Professional Activity

 1. Faculty goals/accomplishments

 2. Chair's response and rating:

+Med ds expectations ets expectations eet expectations

+III.
+SERVICE (Weight 10% +%)